 Being overweight causes an increase in estrogen levels which lowers progesterone levels.
 It is important for women not to exceed their healthy weight range to maintain proper hormonal balance.
 Excess body fat also releases inflammatory chemicals that trigger the production of extra estrogen and cortisol, which further upsets the delicate hormonal balance (19).

-Stress decreases progesterone levels to the point where ovulation does not take place (11).
+In extreme situations, stress can decrease progesterone levels to the point where ovulation does not take place (11).
 Stress management techniques such as yoga, meditation, deep breathing exercises or fun leisure activities are recommended.
 If stress is an ongoing issue for you, try seeing a therapist who can help you work through problems, thus reducing stress overall in your life.

 Lower stress to reduce cortisol production which will also help your body produce progesterone more efficiently.